josafatburmeister/BirdSongIdentification/README.md

 ### Pipeline Stage 1: Data Download

 With this, we are ready to run the first pipeline stage that downloads the datasets.
 For this, we have to create instances of the respective downloader classes.
 In our example, we download audio data from Xeno-Canto and compile train, validation and test sets from it.
-To do this, we create an instance of the `XenoCantoDownloader` class and then call the `create_datasets` method on it.
-The `create_datasets` has a number of parameters that can be used to specify which data should be downloaded from Xeno-Canto.
-Among them is the `species_list` parameter, which specifies which bird species and sound categories should be included in the datasets, and the `maximum_samples_per_class` parameter, which specifies the maximum number of audio files per class that should be downloaded.
+To do this, we create an instance of the _XenoCantoDownloader_ class and then call the "create\*datasets" method on it.
+The "create_datasets" method has several parameters that specify what data should be downloaded from Xeno-Canto.
+Among them is the "species_list" parameter, which specifies which bird species and sound categories should be included in the datasets, and the "maximum_samples_per_class" parameter, which specifies the maximum number of audio files per class that should be downloaded.
 A detailed documentation of all parameters can be found in the docstrings of the XenoCantoDownloader class.

+Note that the FileManager object we created earlier is passed to the XenoCantoDownloader constructor.
+This way we ensure that the downloaded data is placed in the `./data` directory.

 ```python
 from downloader import XenoCantoDownloader